The English Test of the COMPASS

 Preparation for the Test

 A thorough preparation is essential because if a student gets a low score, he/she has to take up courses that will require time and money but will not add to the credits.
 There is no single book from which one can prepare for the test.
-However, many online practice tests and books are available that can be used for the COMPASS test preparation.
-It has been proven that the more practice tests you attempt, the higher will be your COMPASS test score.
+However, many online practice tests and books are available that can be used for the test preparation.
+It has been proven that the more practice tests you attempt, the higher will be your score.
 Therefore, practice as many tests as possible.

-The COMPASS test English is an important test and it becomes simple if the students prepare for it sincerely.
+This is is an important test and it becomes simple if the students prepare for it sincerely.
 Hence, it is best advised that students brush up their basics of the English language before the test.

 Terms and Conditions